 Obverse: DIVA FAVSTINA; Draped Bust of the Empress Facing Right

-Reverse: CERES; Ceres Standing to the Left, Holding Grain Ears and a Torch
+Reverse: AETERNITAS; Juno Standing to the Left, Raising her Right Arm and Holding a Sceptre

 Faustina the Elder was loved very much by her husband, Emperor Antoninus Pius.
 They lived happily together during one of the most peaceful and prosperous periods of Roman history.
 Under the rule of Trajan, the empire had reached its greatest extent but Hadrian was willing to sacrifice size for security, surrendering all territory across the Danube in exchange for a strong, defensible frontier.
 Thus Anoninus Pius and Faustina inherited an empire reveling in the economic prosperity that flourishes under a powerful and stable government.
 Numismatic evidence suggests that Faustina the Elder concerned herself with charitable work and the betterment of the lives of Rome’s poor populace.
 One coin, on the reverse, commemorates the PVELLAE FAVSTINIANAE (Faustina's Girls).
 This refers to a fund Faustina had established to pay for the education of girls from poor Roman families.
 When Faustina the Elder died in A. D. 141, she was deeply mourned by her husband.
 Antoninus Pius had his wife consecrated and had commemorative coins, such as this splendid example, struck bearing her portrait.